 - Increasing the Supply of Affordable Places to Live in California — By administering programs that provide grants and loans (from both state and federal housing programs), HCD creates rental and homeownership opportunities for Californians from all walks of life, including veterans, seniors, young families starting out, people with disabilities, farmworkers, and individuals and families who are experiencing homelessness.
 Over the last three decades, HCD has provided more than $3 billion of funding for the development of affordable housing and associated infrastructure, but HCD’s role does not end once the awards are made.
 Through long-term monitoring, HCD ensures the developments continue to provide safe and affordable homes, and that the homes remain well-maintained and financially sound.

 - Protecting Mobilehome and Manufactured Home Owners — Similar to the way California’s Department of Motor Vehicles manages titling and registration for automobiles, HCD manages the titling and registration documents for mobilehomes.
 HCD also protects families and individuals who live in mobilehomes by inspecting mobilehome alterations and mobilehome parks (in areas where the local government chooses not to) to ensure they are properly maintained, and by enforcing regulations for those who build and sell manufactured homes.

 - Ensuring California Plans for Range of Housing That Meets Varied Needs of Californians — As a basic human need, housing is one of the most important parts of any community, and how we plan for housing has wide reaching impacts on the environment, education, health, and the economy.
 HCD plays a critical role in the housing-planning process, which was designed to ensure that communities plan housing that meet the needs of everyone in California's communities.
-HCD works with each of the 538 regions to determine their housing needs, and then reviews every city and county's housing plan (also known as the “housing element” — part of each city or county’s “general plan”) to determine whether or not the plan complies with state law.
+HCD works with each of the 538 regional governments to determine their housing needs, and then reviews every city and county's housing plan (also known as the “housing element” — part of each city or county’s “general plan”) to determine whether or not the plan complies with state law.